Public liability insurance

 If your business harms a member of the public or damages their property, it could be held liable for damages, regardless of its size.
 Without public liability cover in place, as a self-employed trader, liability for those damages falls on you.

-So, while self-employed traders don’t ‘need’ it, the peace of mind in knowing your business is protected can often justify the cost of having public liability insurance in place.
+So, while self-employed traders don’t ‘need’ it, knowing your business is protected can often justify the cost of having public liability insurance in place.

 Confused.com Business Insurance is provided by Simply Business.
 Simply Business is a trading name of Xbridge Limited which is authorised and regulated by the Financial Conduct Authority (Financial Services Registration No: 313348).
 Xbridge Limited (No: 3967717) has its registered office at 6th Floor, 99 Gresham Street, London EC2V 7NG.
 Our service is free and compares a range of trusted household names.
 Confused.com is an intermediary and receives commission from Xbridge Limited which is based on a percentage of the total annual premium if you decide to buy through our website.
 We pride ourselves on impartiality and independence – therefore we don't promote any one insurance provider over another.